MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

 "cbaklmxyz"
 ```

 By default, its precedence level is 9.
-We can observe that by constructing expression with `(++)` which has level 5 and right associativity.
+We can observe that by constructing expression with `(++)` which has level 5 and the right associativity.

 ```
 Prelude> "abc" >< "xyz" ++ "klm"